Killington Lake services

 See also: M6 Service Area Planning

 Despite this, the initial tender process received no bids at all.
 As a trial the new tender only required one brand of fuel to be sold, and allowed the service area to be developed in two stages, under a 21-year lease.
 BP were the only firm to reply, and they won the contract.
 At the time BP had a joint marketing venture with Shell-Mex, who were sometimes credited as the operator.
-The two partnered with the brand-new Roadchef to provide the catering.
+The two partnered with the brand-new Roadchef, who provided the catering.

 During planning, the service area was only called 'Killington'.
 A separate plan to extend the reservoir here looked set to block the services proposal, but eventually the two went alongside and Killington Lake gained its distinctive facility.
 The service area is separated from the motorway by a man-made cutting, the land for which presumably came from the reservoir.